Study Materials for 2023 CFA®, FRM®, Actuarial, GMAT® and EA® Exams

 Example Learning Objective from AnalystPrep's CFA Level 1 Study Notes

-Several important decision criteria are used to evaluate capital investments.
+Several essential decision criteria are used to evaluate capital investments.
 The two most comprehensive and well-understood measures of whether or not a project is profitable are the net present value (NPV) and the internal rate of return (IRR).
-Other measures include the payback period, discounted payback period, average accounting rate of return (AAR), and the profitability index (PI).

 Net Present Value (NPV)